-Most B12 deficiency cases have nothing to do with low vitamin B12 consumption, but everything to do with B12 malabsorption.
-The main causes are pernicious anemia and food-bound cobalamin malabsorption (the latter being the predominant cause of B12 deficiency in the elderly).
+However, please note that most B12 deficiency cases have nothing to do with low vitamin B12 consumption, but everything to do with B12 malabsorption.
+The main causes are pernicious anemia and food-bound cobalamin malabsorption, with the latter being the predominant cause of B12 deficiency in the elderly.

-With pernicious anemia, antibodies prevent the stomach from using B12.
-It is a more complete type of malabsorption, where B12 shots are needed to avoid nerve and brain damage.
-Rich B12 foods or oral supplements won’t help.
+In pernicious anemia, antibodies prevent the gut from using B12.
+It is a more complete type of malabsorption, where B12 shots are needed for life, to avoid the inevitable nerve and brain damage.
+B12-rich foods or oral supplements won’t work.

-In food-bound cobalamin malabsorption, your body is unable to release the B12 from food.
-This is often the result of low gastric acid production (due to gastric atrophy).
-Unlike pernicious anemia, these patients can fully utilize the free crystalline form of B12 found in oral supplements and fortified foods.
+In food-cobalamin malabsorption, the body is unable to release B12 from food, often due to low gastric acid production.
+Unlike in pernicious anemia, these patients can fully absorb the free crystalline form of B12 found in oral tablets or fortified foods.

-However, even though most B12 deficiencies are not the result of low dietary intake, some folks genuinely don’t eat enough B12 rich foods, mainly plant-based eaters:
+But even though most B12 deficiencies are not the result of low intake, some folks genuinely don’t consume enough B12, primarily plant-based eaters:

 Higher rates of deficiency were reported among vegans compared with vegetarians and among individuals who had adhered to a vegetarian diet since birth compared with those who had adopted such a diet later in life.
 The main finding of this review is that vegetarians develop B12 depletion or deficiency regardless of demographic characteristics, place of residency, age, or type of vegetarian diet.
 Vegetarians should thus take preventive measures to ensure adequate intake of this vitamin, including regular consumption of supplements containing B12.